Unhappy customers can cost your business a fortune.

 When you choose to conduct your survey is vital to its success.
 Understand who you’re sending it to and when you will be sending it to get the most responses.

 Generally, you can conduct a survey anytime and anywhere.
-But not being mindful about when you conduct your surveys might not get you the results you want.
-You should know when to properly fire a survey.
+However, not being mindful about when you conduct your surveys might not get you the desired results.
+You should know when to fire a survey properly.

 The best times to ask for feedback are: